 Depending on how you pay for various parts of the business, including whether you buy or lease your mobile store, your start-up out-of-pocket expense can vary.

 Out-of-pocket start-up expenses for a franchise when using Snap-on financing:

-Snap-on Tools will provide you with a Franchise Disclosure Document (FDD) that includes more detail on start-up expenses.
+Snap-on Tools will provide you with a Franchise Disclosure Document (FDD) that includes more detail on the estimated initial investment and other fees.

 Every potential business owner should answer the question "How much money will I make?" before investing in a business.
 We believe our "Discovery" process gives you the information you will need to draw your own conclusion.
 Part of your Discovery of the Snap-on Tools franchise is to determine if it is a good fit for you.
 Your Discovery includes a franchisee "Ride Along" where you will witness a Snap-on Tools franchisee operating their Snap-on franchise business.
 As a potential Snap-on Tools franchise candidate, you will quickly realize that this is a customer relationship business and your ability to develop successful business relationships and operate the Snap-on Tools program are key components to your level of success.
 No two franchise owners personalities are the same, nor are their expenses.
 Therefore, we feel it is appropriate for you as a potential franchise owner to determine what your sales, expense and income may be.

-Starting a small business isn’t as easy as it used to be, but Snap-on can help.
+Starting a small business isn’t easy, but Snap-on can help.
 For many of our franchisees, securing financing is an important part of the process.
 We are one of the few franchising companies that offers in-house financing.
 You may qualify to finance your business through our affiliate, Snap-on Credit, which has financing programs that could meet your initial needs.

 There are a variety of potential financing sources.
 A few are:

 - Snap-on Credit

 Snap-on recommends that you speak with your financial, tax and/or legal advisor to determine your financing options.